 Promote the benefit and motivate people to get online for better self-sufficiency and connection such as keeping in touch with family and friends via Skype.

 It seems like the Government, organisations and telecom providers are taking forward steps to reduce the digital gap.
 We are also involved in various initiatives with the developers and housing associations we work with and have already seen a difference in those communities.

 All in all, I see this as a common effort and to tackle digital exclusion, we all need to work together to deliver accessible service and teach appropriate digital skills.
-If you’d like to get in touch, just drop me an email on email@example.comBack to News Feed
+Grains commitment to offer new build fibre to all new developments can also contribute.
+If you’d like to get in touch, just drop us an email on email@example.com